radical-subject/obsidian-export-note/README.md

 **Note:** The Obsidian API is still in early alpha and is subject to change at any time!

 This sample plugin demonstrates some of the basic functionality the plugin API can do.
-- Changes the default font color to red using `styles.css`.
 - Adds a ribbon icon, which shows a Notice when clicked.
 - Adds a command "Open Sample Modal" which opens a Modal.
 - Adds a plugin setting tab to the settings page.